uninunez-media/ableplayer/README.md

 * [Filming the Signer][]
 * [Editing the Signer][]

+#### Loading from local source

 If multiple video sources are already provided (e.g., an MP4 and WebM file), then the sign language video must be available in both of these formats.
-For each video source that has a sign language version available, add a `data-sign-src` attribute to the `<source>` element for that video.
-The value of this attribute is a path pointing to the sign language version of the video.
+For each video source that has a sign language version available, add a `data-sign-src` attribute to the `<source>` element for that video with the path pointing to the sign language version of the video.

+#### Loading from YouTube

+You can also load your sign language source video from YouTube.
+Add the attribute `data-youtube-sign-src` to your `<source>` element with a YouTube video ID or URL.

 If a sign language version is available, a sign language button will be added to the media controller.
 This button will toggle the display of a pop-up window in which the sign language video will appear.
 Users can move or resize the pop-up window with either mouse or keyboard.

-Unfortunately this feature is not currently supported on iOS.
+Unfortunately this feature is not supported on iOS.

 ### Playlists